-May 2019 Administrative Update
+June 2020 Administrative Update

-by: Brian D. Russ Superintendent
+by: Brian D. Russ

-Once again, we were recognized for our academic achievement at both the local level and by national organizations.
-NYS Education Department and Business First have honored the District for outstanding academic performance as well as US News and World Report ranking East Aurora School District in the top 5% of schools nationally for preparing students for college and careers.
-I am so very proud of our students, parents, teachers, support staff, administrators and Board members for their positive outlook and commitment to maintaining educational excellence at all levels.
+Once again, we were recognized for academic achievement at the local level as well as by national organizations.
+NYS Education Department honored EAUFSD for outstanding academic performance.
+US News and World Report ranked East Aurora School District in the top 5% of schools nationally for our proficiency in preparing students for college and careers.
+I am so very proud of our students, parents, teachers, support staff, administrators and Board members for their positive outlook and commitment to maintain educational excellence at all the levels.